 The reporting of an incident of sexual assault is a difficult, yet important decision.
 The survivor's reporting of the assault may help recovery, provide support services, and prevent the offender from assaulting someone else.
 Call the Department of Public Safety at 651-2215 or off campus, the Cape Girardeau Police Department at 335-6621.

 If the incident happened off-campus or the survivor wishes to report it to a local law enforcement agency, the University Police can help coordinate the effort.
 The reporting of the incident to the University Police is not the same as pressing charges against the offender.
 The University Police will discuss all options with survivor, including what support is available.
-Both the University Police and the Center for Health and Counseling encourage third-party reporting.
+Both the University Police and the Counseling and Disability Services encourage third-party reporting.
 This means a friend of the survivor can contact these departments to discuss reporting options.

 The Cape Girardeau Police Department has a sexual assault survivor advocate who will discuss the importance of preserving evidence, the legal process, and what support is available.

-The Center for Health and Counseling has trained professionals available to discuss, in a private setting, the incident, help the survivor decide which reporting options are best, and make referrals to the appropriate support services.
+The Counseling and Disability Services has trained professionals available to discuss, in a private setting, the incident, help the survivor decide which reporting options are best, and make referrals to the appropriate support services.
 Support is provided to facilitate reporting the assault.
 If the request is reasonable, assistance is available in contacting the appropriate offices regarding changes in academic and living situations.
-Faculty, staff, friends, and family are encouraged to contact the Center for Health and Counseling to report assaults, to seek information and support, and to express concerns.
+Faculty, staff, friends, and family are encouraged to contact the Counseling and Disability Services to report assaults, to seek information and support, and to express concerns.
 There is no charge for any of these services.

 Medical help is important after a sexual assault.
-Treatment is available at the Center for Health and Counseling and two Cape Girardeau hospitals, Southeast Hospital, and Saint Francis Medical Center.
+Treatment is available at the Counseling and Disability Services and two Cape Girardeau hospitals, Southeast Hospital, and Saint Francis Medical Center.

 Other support services include Southeast Hospital Social Services, St. Francis Hospital Social Services, Lutheran Family & Children Service, and Community Counseling Center.